ZWhiteShadow/Momivate/README.md

 4. Best option was $250 explained this to client
 5. No budget for this.
 Will have to do by hand or find other ways to do it.

+6/19
+1. Attempted https://shifttowp.com/ as a solution.
+No email back from the website :(